archivematica/testing-checklists/.github/ISSUE_TEMPLATE/issue_template.md

 When the user wants to revert to the previous command
 - [ ] Then the user can click on "Revision history" AND
 - [ ] the user can select the previous version that they would like to revert to AND
-- [ ] the task output and METS will show that the reverted version of the command was run, if applicable

-## 19 - Access tab
+- [ ] the task output and METS will show that the reverted version of the command was run, if applicable## 19 - Access

 ### 19.1

 **Severity**: Low

-**Test?**: null

 **Current coverage in AMAUAT**: null

+**AMAUAT tests**: null

 **External tools**: null